benLbishop/blackjack/README.md

 - Shuffle cards when the card count gets below a threshold
 - Write tests for lib functions
+- Move Dealer/Player into one class
 - Convert the ResultsScreen to a modal, display winning/losing hands
 - Display current scores
+- Disable hit button while card is being fetched
 - Make a key for cards, since I can get the exact same card in the same hand

 ## Implementation